FoundedNahte/Python-Video-Reverser/README.md

 - Higher step = more memory used in execution

-- You are able to pass in the input or output video path in the command line independently.
+- You're not required to supply both input and output paths.

 ## What's Next?